 A Dog Bite Lawyer Serving Arlington Will Show Liability

 Dog owners in Texas have certain responsibilities.
 They must have their dogs vaccinated against rabies and other diseases.
 They are also supposed to obey local leash laws to keep their dogs from running loose.

 Most importantly, Texas dog owners must keep their dogs from harming other people.
 A negligent dog owner may be accountable for your injuries and damages.
 A dog bite attorney serving Arlington will show liability by:

 - Establishing the dog owner had a duty of care to keep the dog from biting, attacking, or jumping on the plaintiff.

 - Proving that the dog owner breached this duty of care in some way (for example, not using a leash or harness).

 - Showing that this breach of duty led to the attack and caused injury and damages in the form of medical bills, pain and suffering, and other losses.

 A negligent dog owner should be held accountable.
-To learn more, please call D. Miller & Associates, PLLC at 713-850-8600 for a free case evaluation.
+An attorney from D. Miller & Associates, PLLC™ can analyze the details of your case and assign liability.

-Some of the damages that you may be entitled to recover include:
+Some of the damages that you may be entitled to recover include the cost of: